Did T Rex Have Bad Eyesight?

 We have LOADS of other facts and articles about the T Rex on the site. you can try a search or look through the list we selected below.

-Did T Rex have BAd Eyesight
+- Did a T Rex have wings

 We have a huge selection or articles to answer the common and some less common questions about the Tyrannosaurus Rex here on the site and to make it easier to access we have them in the table below.